The most common complications of transfusion are

 Patients with severe IgA deficiency require transfusion of washed RBCs, washed platelets, and plasma from an IgA-deficient donor.

 Occasionally, a patient who has been sensitized to an RBC antigen has very low antibody levels and negative pretransfusion tests.
 After transfusion with RBCs bearing this antigen, a primary or anamnestic response may result (usually in 1 to 4 weeks) and cause a delayed hemolytic transfusion reaction.
 A delayed hemolytic transfusion reaction usually does not manifest as dramatically as acute hemolytic transfusion reaction.
 Patients may be asymptomatic or have a slight fever.
-Rarely, severe symptoms occur.
+Rarely, severe symptoms (eg, low-grade fever, jaundice) occur.
 Usually, only destruction of the transfused RBCs (with the antigen) occurs, resulting in a falling hematocrit and a slight rise in lactate dehydrogenase and bilirubin and a positive direct antiglobulin test.
 Because delayed hemolytic transfusion reaction is usually mild and self-limited, it is often unidentified, and the clinical clue may be an unexplained drop in hemoglobin to the pretransfusion level occurring 1 to 2 weeks posttransfusion.
 Severe reactions are treated similarly to acute reactions.

 Bacterial contamination of packed RBCs occurs rarely, possibly due to inadequate aseptic technique during collection or to transient asymptomatic donor bacteremia.
 Refrigeration of RBCs usually limits bacterial growth except for cryophilic organisms such as Yersinia, which may produce dangerous levels of endotoxin.